 Committee of 100 (C100) is launching a teleconference series, Strategic Lessons from within China for Responding to COVID-19.
-The series will feature business executives and education leaders with experiences on the ground in China responding to the coronavirus, offering timely and actionable advice to American job creators and educators.
+The series featured business executives and education leaders with experiences on the ground in China responding to the coronavirus, offering timely and actionable advice to American job creators and educators.

 With each passing day, American job creators are concerned about how the outbreak will impact not only their bottom line, but the livelihoods of their employees.
 Meanwhile, schools and universities are closing to protect their students, faculty, and staff.
 Americans are feeling fearful and uncertain, and would benefit greatly from hearing from leaders within China who have struggled with and navigated similar complexities.

-The series begins with discussions featuring C100 members David Ho moderated by Richard Lui on Wednesday, 3/25 at 2pm ET.
+The series included a discussion featuring C100 members Dr. David Ho moderated by Richard Lui, on Wednesday, 3/25 at 2pm ET.

-The second session will feature Dr. Anning Chen, CEO of Ford China on March 30 at 9pm Eastern Time.
-The sessions will be moderated.
-We are in the process of confirming other sessions and will update them here once confirmed.
+Another session featured Dr. Anning Chen, CEO of Ford China on March 30 at 9pm Eastern Time.
+The sessions were moderated.

 We hope to develop this as a continuing series that will address additional perspectives such as supply chain management, remote learning and teaching, crisis management planning, employee compensation strategies, among others.

 Please check out our other C100 Strategic Lessons events on our YouTube page.